ywang3434/privacy-project-tracking/README.md

 5. **Decision Support**: Helps users make more informed choices about which digital services to use

+6. **Expanded Coverage**: Provides insights about websites beyond those in the explicit dataset through predictive capabilities

+7. **Future Awareness**: Creates understanding of how current browsing habits might affect future privacy exposure

-By using the WhoTracks.me dataset as your foundation, you can create a powerful tool that transforms complex tracking data into an intuitive, educational visualization that empowers users to understand and take control of their digital privacy.
+By using the WhoTracks.me dataset as your foundation and enhancing it with predictive analytics capabilities, you can create a powerful tool that transforms complex tracking data into an intuitive, educational visualization that empowers users to understand and take control of their digital privacy.